'RBG' celebrates Ruth Bader Ginsburg's amazing career and life

 - Written by Diane Carson

-Twice in the documentary "RBG," celebrating Ruth Bader Ginsburg's personal life and professional career, she quotes 19th century abolitionist and suffragette Sarah Grimké, "I ask no favor for my sex.
+Twice in the documentary "RBG," celebrating Ruth Bader Ginsburg's personal life and professional career, she quotes nineteenth-century abolitionist and suffragette Sarah Grimké, "I ask no favor for my sex.
 All I ask of our brethren is that they take their feet off our necks."
-RBG's decades of legal work is testament to her lifetime commitment to human dignity and equality.
+RBG's decades of legal work is testament to this lifetime commitment to human dignity and equality.

-For those of us who flatter ourselves that we know quite a bit about Ruth Bader Ginsburg, the film "RBG" is a treat for its additional, engaging and often surprising breadth and depth of content in a quick 90 minutes.
+Now rereleased in honor of Ginsburg, "RBG" is a treat for its engaging and often surprising breadth and depth of content in a quick ninety minutes.
 Directors Betsy West and Julie Cohen masterfully interweave comments from RBG's son, daughter, granddaughter and friends with analysis from a heady group: President Bill Clinton, Judge Harry Edwards, NPR's Legal Commentator Nina Totenberg, Gloria Steinem, her personal trainer Bryant Johnson, clients and colleagues.
 But most of all, the most delightful voice is that of RBG herself who epitomizes confidence and intelligence.
-Her principled moral compass took her six times to testify before the Supreme Court beginning in the 1970s, well before taking her seat there in August 1993.